fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 **Note** we shall use the name <i>dev.Dockerfile</i> for development configurations and <i>Dockerfile</i> otherwise.

-Starting the Vite in development mode should be easy.
+Starting Vite in development mode should be easy.
 Let's start with the following:

 ```Dockerfile
 FROM node:20